Disney's Contemporary Resort

 Disney's Contemporary Resort, originally to be named Tempo Bay Hotel and previously the Contemporary Resort Hotel, is a resort located at the Walt Disney World Resort in Bay Lake, Florida.
 Opened on October 1, 1971, the hotel is one of two original properties located at the complex alongside Disney's Polynesian Village Resort, and is currently listed as a deluxe-priced resort.
-It is adjacent to the Magic Kingdom theme park, and is identified by its A-frame main building.
+It is adjacent to Magic Kingdom Park, and is identified by its A-frame main building.

 History

-The Contemporary Resort is one of two resorts located on property when Walt Disney World opened in 1971.
+Disney's Contemporary Resort is one of two resorts located on property when Walt Disney World opened in 1971.

-The Contemporary Tower, the most prominent of the resort's three stand-alone buildings, was built as an A-frame with outer walls which slope inwards around an inner atrium.
+The tower at Contemporary, the most prominent of the resort's three stand-alone buildings, was built as an A-frame with outer walls which slope inwards around an inner atrium.
 This design was a collaboration by Disney, the United States Steel Corporation, and Xerox Tower architect Welton Becket.
 To construct the building, steel frames were erected on-site and modular pre-constructed rooms, designed by California architect Donald Wexler, were lifted into place by crane.
-Most of Disney's Polynesian Village Resort and the Court of Flags Resort were built the same way, except rooms were stacked instead of slid in.
+The original buildings at Disney's Polynesian Village Resort, the Court of Flags Resort and one residential property at Bay Hill (using the first four units off the assembly lines) were all built the same way, except these rooms were stacked instead of slid in.

-In 2006, Disney filed plans for a project on the site of the Contemporary Resort's North Garden Wing.
+In 2006, Disney filed plans for a project on the site of Contemporary's North Garden Wing.
 Bay Lake Tower ultimately contained 281 timeshare units.
 In preparation for the future sale, Disney incorporated a condominium association for the property on January 9, 2007, that would manage the units.
 The project was officially unveiled on September 16, 2008.
 Timeshares began on September 28, 2008, to existing Disney Vacation Club members and on October 5, 2008, for new members.

-In 2005, Disney began an extensive renovation of the Contemporary Resort, and it was completed in 2009.
+In 2005, Disney began an extensive renovation of Contemporary, and it was completed in 2009.
 As part of the construction, the North Garden Wing of the hotel was demolished to make way for a separate Disney Vacation Club resort that opened in 2009.
-At the same time, the Bay Lake Tower began construction.
+At the same time, Bay Lake Tower began construction.
 Disney's Racquet Club was demolished by January 30, 2007, while the North Wing itself was demolished between January 31 and April 6, 2007.
 Construction on the new building continued through 2007, without Disney announcing what was actually being built.
-The Bay Lake Tower opened in 2009.
+Bay Lake Tower opened in 2009.